tandao0909/hands-on-with-DS/Chapter 1/exercise.md

     - If there is no label, I would use clustering (unsupervised learning) to segment customer into multiple groups.
     - If there are labels, I would use supervised (classification learning) to classify customer into multiple groups.
 8. I would frame the problem of spam detection as a supervised learning.
 Because we have two label, either spam or ham.
 9. An online learning system is a system where learning is happened incrementally.
-More specific, the model learns some more litte piece of data, without train over again from scratch.
+More specific, the model learns some more little piece of data, without train over again from scratch.
-10. Out-of-core learning
+10. Out-of-core learning is train huge datasets which can't fit in one machine's main memory.
+We load parts of the data, train on that part, then repeat until we've trained all the data.
+11. The type of algorithms relies on a similarity measure to make predictions is instance-based learning.
+12. The difference between model hyperparameter and model parameter is:
+    - Model hyperparameter: Parameter you defined **before** training.
+These parameters don't change throughout the training.
+    - Model parameter: Parameter you changed **while** training.
+These parameters is what the algorithms try to tweak to fit your desired outcome.
+For example, consider Linear Regression:
+    - Hyperparameter: learning rate, regularization parameter.
+    - Parameter: Weight and bias
+13. - Model-based algorithms search for a model which best describes the data, and try to use it to predict new data.
+    -